ericoporto/agstoolbox/README.rst

 *************************************************************

-AGS Toolbox is a PyQt tool to manage different versions of the Adventure Game Studio Editor, side by side.
+AGS Toolbox is a PyQt tool to manage different versions of the Adventure Game Studio Editor, side by side, along with your game projects!

 Windows install and run